 The Berkeley Arts Council announces a call for artists for “Critters”, a juried exhibit of artwork depicting all varieties of animals, wild or domestic.

 Open: Open to all artists

 Youth: Open to artists under 18 years of age.

-The Berkeley Arts Council in Martinsburg, West Virginia announces its 2017 National Juried Photography Exhibit, to be displayed in the Berkeley Art Works Gallery, 116 North Queen Street in Martinsburg.
-The exhibit will be on display June 28 – August 12, 2017.
-There will be a reception on Friday, June 30, from 5-7pm.
+The Berkeley Arts Council in Martinsburg, West Virginia announces the Fifth Annual Eastern West Virginia Juried Exhibit, to be displayed in the Berkeley Art Works Gallery, 116 North Queen Street in Martinsburg, WV.
+The exhibition will be on display October 4 – November 11, 2017.

 The juror’s results are in.
 Neal Rantoul selected 26 images from 23 artists from 12 states.
 Neal provided the following Juror’s statement:

 I am very pleased to have been selected to jury this year’s National Juried Photography Exhibit and was very impressed with the wide diversity of the work of this year’s entrants.

 Photography is distinguished in recent years by an amazing variety of different approaches, motivations and final results, many if which you see here in this exhibition.
 At the same time, more conventional traditions such as craft, care and concern for quality are still important.
 If you didn’t get accepted I would encourage you to work on these disciplines for photography is now very easy to practice adequately but still virtually impossible to be truly excellent at.
 It may be this, the sheer difficulty of mastering our medium that keeps us going.
 If you were accepted, you have my heartfelt congratulations and if not, don’t be discouraged.
 Keep photographing!